emberjs/guides/source/cookbook/ember_data/linking_to_slugs.md

 ```

 Now using we can use the same `link-to` code as above and the
-records's slug property will be correctly serialize the `:post_slug`
+record's slug property will be correctly serialize the `:post_slug`
 param in the anchor tag's href.